junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 >
 > Dean was stiff for a second halfway putting the rest of his gears into his duffel bag.
 He looked at Cas, a flash of hurt flickering through his eyes.
 "Oh, so I'm your bullet shield," Dean managed, trying hard not to let disappointment seep through his forced smirking voice, but his eyes were already glistening without permission.
 He really didn't know what he was expecting to hear from Cas -- that *he needed him?
 It wasn't like a freakin' angel would really need* him *for anything, was it?
 He was just happened to be Michael's vessel, so fucking handy and useful.*
 >
-> He decidedly tried to look away, to move away from the angel, to push down the bubbling pressure that was rising rapidly in his chest, and that was when he sensed from the periphery of his eyes that Cas took the last step's distance he placed between them and forced him to look at him in the eyes, talking right into his face, slowly, quietly, one word at a time, "I need *your* help, because *you* are the only one who'll help me."
+> He decidedly tried to look away, to move away from the angel, to push down the bubbling pressure that was rising rapidly in his chest, and that was when he sensed from the periphery of his eyes that Cas took the last step's distance he placed between them and forced him to look at him in the eyes, talking right into his face, slowly, quietly, one word at a time, "I need *your* help, because *you* are the only one who will help me."
 >
 > The darkened eyes were so blue again when they looked into Dean's.
 The eyes that could express all the human language without saying a word was giving the same irresistible power, saying its own speech: *I have no one now, Dean.* His eyes were visibly pleading, *I lost everything for you.
 I couldn't go back to Heaven.
 I was hunted.
 I would be killed again.
 I need your help, because you are the only one I have.
 Without your help, I will lose, and I will die again.
 Please.*
 >
 > The angel's eyes were the sharpest blade made of broken glass, the color of glacier at the fringe of an avalanche, the shade of ocean in the eve of a storm.
-They were bright and dark, they were desperate and hopeful, they were bleeding and hurt, so pained and broken, yet they bored into his soul like sprouts and vines growing from the dark and reaching desperate to a hint of sunshine through a crack.
-Cas looked at him, as if *he*, a mere human with no power and a broken, traumatized past, was the sunshine, was the sole hope and faith of *an angel*.
+They were bright and dark, they were desperate and hopeful, they were bleeding and hurt, so pained and broken, yet they bored into his soul like sprouts and vines growing from the dark and reaching desperately to a hint of sunshine through a crack.
+Cas looked at him, as if *he*, a mere human with no power but only a broken, traumatized past, was the sunshine, was the sole hope and faith of *an angel*.
 Dean found himself petrified by those eyes, captured by the depth and emotions in them.
 He was breathless under the stare.
 He would do anything for him just so the bleeding pain in those eyes could stop breaking his heart.
 >
 > "Please," Cas finished, voice heavier than any time before.
 >